Are weather and climate the same thing?

 - The weather indicates the state of the atmosphere over a brief period of time, whereas the climate means average weather of a specific region over a period of many years.

-- Weather can change within a few minutes, while climate can take several decades to change.
+- Weather conditions can change within a few minutes, while climate change can take several decades to change.

 - Weather is studied by the meteorologists.
 In contrast, the climate is studied by the climatologists.